 Stages of a Customer Retention Program:

 In this stage, businesses gather data on customer behavior, preferences, and purchasing patterns.
 Data can be collected through customer feedback surveys, social media analytics, web analytics, and sales data.
 This data is used to create a customer profile and identify customer needs and preferences.
+Similar to requirements gathering in our software development projects, this step is very important for success in the next phase.

 In this stage, businesses divide customers into different groups based on their behavior, preferences, and needs.
 By segmenting customers, businesses can create targeted retention strategies for each group.
 Segmentation can be done based on various factors such as demographics, location, purchase history, and behavior patterns.